Punctual Quot schemes and Cohen--Lenstra series of the cusp singularity: Introduction

-for $0\leq d\leq 3$.
-The resemblance between $\NH_{d,X,p}^\mot(t)$ and $\NQ_{d,X,p}^\mot(t)$ for $d\leq 3$ is not expected, given that $Q_{d,X,p}^\mot(t)$ is computed as a weighted summation of $H_{r,X,p}^\mot(t)$ over $0\leq r\leq d$.
-In fact, the pattern \eqref{eq:nq_in_nh} is so strong that if true for all $d$, it would \emph{overdetermine} the exact formulas of $H_{d,X,p}^\mot(t)$ for all $d$ (the word ``overdetermine'' is in the sense of solving overdetermined linear system)!
-Based on Conjecture \ref{conj:quot}, Theorem \ref{Thm:Main2}, the conjectural \eqref{eq:nq_in_nh} and numerical evidence, we conjecture the following formulas of striking simplicity; see \S \ref{sec:conj} for more detail.
+In fact, the pattern \eqref{eq:nq_in_nh} is so strong that if true for all $d$, it would \emph{overdetermine} the exact formulas of $H_{d,X,p}^\mot(t)$ for all $d$ (the word ``overdetermine'' is in the sense of solving overdetermined linear system); the combinatorics is handled in Proposition \ref{prop:q-series}.
+We conjecture the following formulas of striking simplicity; Proposition \ref{prop:q-series} shows that Conjecture \ref{conj:quot}(b), Theorem \ref{Thm:Main2} and the conjectural \eqref{eq:nq_in_nh} would imply Conjecture \ref{conj:cusp_exact_formula}.